 07957 693246; www.lucyelworthy.co.uk

-Max Rollitt wears three hats — he is an interior designer, antique dealer and furniture-maker, who likes to incorporate a sensitivity towards materials and Classical design into what he describes as ‘a refined yet informal style of decoration’.
+Max Rollitt wears three hats — he is an interior designer, an antiques dealer and a furniture maker, who likes to incorporate a sensitivity towards materials and Classical design into what he calls a ‘refined yet informal style of decoration’.
 Current work includes a large house in Boston, US, a Hampshire vicarage and a London townhouse with an interior in the manner of Sir John Soane.
-Enjoy his joyous use of colour and see his bespoke-furniture collection alongside antiques at the showroom in a converted barn near Winchester, Hampshire.

 01962 791124; www.maxrollitt.com